Two-variable polynomials with dynamical Mahler measure zero: A family of polynomials having dynamical Mahler measure zero

-Now we intend to prove a more general result. \begin{lem} Let $L$ be a linear polynomial commuting with an iterate of $f$, and $\tilde{f}$ be a non-linear polynomial commuting with an iterate of $f$.
+Now we intend to prove a more general result. \begin{lem} Let $L$ be a linear polynomial in $\C[z]$ commuting with an iterate of $f$, and $\tilde{f}$ be a nonlinear polynomial in $\C[z]$ commuting with an iterate of $f$.
 Then for any nonnegative integers $n, m$,

 \end{lem} To prove Lemma~\ref{lem:converseKronecker}, we first need a lemma on dynamical systems.